Photo by Nina Robinson/The Verbatim Agency/Getty Images

 - What’s the difference between emergency contraception (EC) and medication abortion?

-- Why do women have abortions?
+- Why do people have abortions?

 - Why do people have abortions later in pregnancy?